disclaimer

 Step 5: Dissemination of Non-Disclosure Order and Record Sealing

-If the petition is granted, the Clerk of Court will send a copy of the order to all agencies listed in the petition.
+If the petition is granted, the Clerk of Court typically sends a copy of the order to all agencies listed in the petition.
 These agencies must seal the record in their custody from public view.

 What Crimes Can Be Expunged in Texas

-In Texas, non-conviction records as well as criminal records that received a pardon may be expungeable.
+In Texas, non-conviction records, as well as criminal records that have received a pardon, may be expunged.
 As provided by the State Bar of Texas, the following records are eligible for expunction:

-- Records of a conviction that was later acquitted by the Criminal Court of Appeals or trial court
+• Records of a sentence that was later acquitted by the Criminal Court of Appeals or a trial court

-- Records of conviction for offenses pardoned by the president of the states or by the governor of Texas.
+• Records of conviction for offenses pardoned by the President of the United States or by the governor of Texas.

 How to Expunge Criminal Records in Texas